-Microsoft wants to make sure that every Windows 10 that is used is activated i.e. marked as genuine.
+Microsoft wants to make sure that every Windows computer that is used is activated i.e. marked as genuine.
 When a copy of Windows is activated it goes through a check.
 The way a copy of Windows is activated differently from each other, and there are different types of keys for that.
 In this post, I am talking about two types of keys used in Volume Licensing of Windows.
-Its called KMS and MAK keys.
+It’s called KMS and MAK keys.

 KMS & MAK Volume Licensing Keys

 Microsoft developed different types of keys so it suits a different kind of requirements of companies using Windows.

 MAK keys are used to activate a specific number of devices.
 The count is pre-configured as a deal between Microsoft and Enterprise.
 Every time a device is activated using MAK this is what happens: